xabra/rust_language_reference/Rust Cheatsheet.md

 let a = rect1.area(); // Call the method with dot notation.  &self is passed imlicitly
 ```

-- Associated functions that _do not_ have `&self` as the first parameter are associated with the struct _type_ rather than an _instance_.
+Associated functions are often used for constructors or helper functions.

-- These functions are often used for constructors or helper functions.
-They are accessed with the namespace operator `struct_type::function()`
+They are called with the namespace operator `my_struct::function()`

 ```rust
 impl Rectangle {